at-cg/minichain/README.md

 We plan to continue adding features in future releases.

 * Support for graphs with SNPs and indels.
-* Haplotype-aware graphs constructed using fragmented assemblies.
+* Support for haplotype-aware graphs constructed using fragmented assemblies.
 * Support for haplotype-aware extention (base-to-base alignment).
 * Support for cyclic pangenome graphs.